bosaktrent/ise-user-automation/README.md

 The main goal of the project is to provide Zues Clothing Company with a way to automate the onboarding process for new employees.

-Our program takes user information stored in a csv/excel file and creates a new identity for each user in the ISE platform.
+Our program takes user information stored in a csv file and creates a new identity for each user in the ISE platform.

 ### Requirements
 * Python 3
 * [Requests][requests_link]
+* Crayons
 * Cisco ISE